TU-Coding-Outreach-Group/cog_summer_workshops_2021/psychopy/README.md

 ## Description

 This workshop will cover how to use [PsychoPy](https://www.psychopy.org/index.html) to build psychological experiments using the Builder GUI.
+This workshop will cover how to use [PsychoPy](https://www.psychopy.org/index.html) to build psychological experiments using the Builder GUI.
+PsycoPy is a free, open-source software for people with and without coding experience and a good alternative to E-Prime.
+It is popular for psychology task creation and presentation and is used in both behavioral and neuroimaging tasks, and supports online study capabilities.

 ## Outline